-The Department will operate a pharmacy risk mitigation program to limit MCO exposure to high-cost pharmacotherapies without utilization experience.
-SCDHHS will select medications for inclusion in this program based on anticipated cost of therapy and FDA approval date.
+The Department shall operate a pharmacy risk mitigation program to limit the Contractor's exposure to high-cost pharmacotherapies without utilization experience.
+The Department shall select medications for inclusion in this program based on anticipated cost of therapy and FDA approval date.
 Medications will generally be removed from the program once the approval date is on or before the beginning of the rate setting experience period.
-SCDHHS will determine which medications are included in the pharmacy risk mitigation program.
+The Department shall determine which medications are included in the pharmacy risk mitigation program.

-The CONTRACTOR shall not be held at risk but will be responsible for provider reimbursement of high cost no experience pharmaceuticals outlined annually in the Department's rate certification.
+The CONTRACTOR shall not be held at risk but will be responsible for provider reimbursement of high cost no experience pharmaceuticals as outlined annually in the Department's rate certification.
 Payments for these medications must comply with 42 CFR § 447.362.
+Reimbursement from the Department shall be limited to the lesser of the total cost of the pharmaceutical therapy paid by the Contractor or the reimbursement rate fee for service (FFS) coverage.
+All claims requested for reimbursement are subject to Departmental review and approval.

-- 4.2.22.7.1 Comply with the reporting requirements for high cost no experience pharmaceuticals as outlined in the Managed Care Process and Procedure Manual. - 4.2.22.8 Department-Manufacturer Pharmacy Rebate Disputes
+- 4.2.22.7.1 Comply with the reporting requirements for high cost no experience pharmaceuticals as outlined in the Managed Care Report Companion Guide. - 4.2.22.8 Department-Manufacturer Pharmacy Rebate Disputes